The Canada Energy Regulator’s Enforcement Policy

 - This document is a guidance tool and is not intended to provide legal advice.
 The Acts and regulations take precedence over any guidance provided in this document.
 Professional judgment and discretion exercised by decision-makers in carrying out their duties may also affect the implementation of this policy.

-Most of the CER’s responsibilities are set out in the Canadian Energy Regulator Act, Canada Oil and Gas Operations Act (COGOA), and the Oil Gas and Operations Act (OGOA)Footnote 1, as well as their associated regulations.
+Most of the CER’s responsibilities are set out in the Canadian Energy Regulator Act, Canada Oil and Gas Operations Act (COGOA), and the Oil and Gas Operations Act (OGOA)Footnote 1, as well as their associated regulations (collectively, “the Acts”).
 The scope of this document applies to the administration and enforcement of these Acts and regulations.

 The Chief Executive Officer (CEO) designates officers under the Acts to conduct compliance verification activities to ensure the safety of Canadians and protection of the environment, and in the case of the COGOA and the OGOA, on the conservation of resources.
 The CER primarily regulates pipeline companies that hold a regulatory authorizationFootnote 2 from the Commission.